cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   - `{cluster_name}` is the name of the cluster.
 This should be a short string with no whitespace.
   - `{cloud_provider}` is the name of the cloud infrastructure provider on which you want your cluster to run.
 Possible values are: `GCP`, `AWS`, `AZURE`.
   - `{region_name}` is the zone code of the cloud infrastructure provider.
 For example, on GCP you can set the "us-west2" zone code.
-  - `{spend_limit}` is the [maximum amount of money, in US cents, you want to spend per month]({% link cockroachcloud/plan-your-cluster.md %}) on this cluster.
+[Available regions]({% link cockroachcloud/regions.md %}) may vary depending on the selected plan type (`BASIC`, `STANDARD`, or `ADVANCED`) and the cloud infrastructure provider.

+  - The `plan` field specifies the cluster plan.
+Possible values are: `BASIC`, `STANDARD`, `ADVANCED`.
+The default is `STANDARD`.
+  - The `usage_limits` field specifies the resource limits for the cluster.
+The `provisioned_virtual_cpus` field () indicates the maximum number of virtual CPUs (vCPUs) the cluster can provision.

-For example, to create a new free Serverless cluster named "notorious-moose" using the default values for the cloud infrastructure provider and region:
+For example, to create a new Standard cluster named "notorious-moose" using the default values for the cloud infrastructure provider and region:

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="curl"><strong>curl</strong></button>